jakimfett/functions.sh/doc/app/miNAS.md

 * Some form of control-feedback loop.
     I'm partial to a keyboard and display, but if you've got a direct mental uplink to the machines, more power to ya.
 * Some way to bootstrap the "stage" and "live" system(s).
-    Personally, I like the capabilities of the [Inatech USB OTG hub](https://www.amazon.com/dp/B00OCBXIY8/).
+    Personally, I like the capabilities of the [Inatech USB OTG hub](https://www.amazon.com/dp/B00OCBXIY8/) paired with my RasPi Zero W.
     More on the dev-->stage-->live pipeline later.
     For now, just knowing it exists is enough, we're building dev right now.